Table of Contents

-The studies show almost unequivocally that walking can be an effective strategy for helping you to achieve your weight loss goals and, unlike other forms of exercise, is easy to do and unlikely to lead to injury.
+The studies show almost unequivocally that walking can be an effective strategy for helping you to achieve your weight loss goals and, unlike other forms of exercise, is easy to do, requires no special equipment, and is unlikely to lead to injury.
 Let’s dig into the evidence.

 Not bad for something as easy as walking…

 Another study compared walking to cycling and swimming.
 During the course of the study, healthy, young women slowly, but progressively increased their physical activity to 60 minutes per day.
 After 6 months, the women who were walking lost 10% of their initial weight compared to 12% in the cycling group, and, sadly for you water mammals, no weight loss was noted in the swimming group.

 In addition, when researchers measured the arm fat (lovingly referred to as the “bingo wings” by many) both walkers and cyclers enjoyed significant and equal fat loss while the swimmers enjoyed no benefit to the bingo wings.
 (Am J Sports Med, May-Jun 1987;15(3):275-9.)

 Side note: I should point out for you swimmers out there that other research contradicts this study regarding the efficacy of swimming for fat loss.
 In other trials, swimming was effective for weight loss.
 So don’t be disheartened by the results of this one study if you enjoy swimming.

 One of my favorite studies to date on walking is a bit of an extreme protocol but it shows just how effective walking can be and should lay to rest those naysayers that say that walking is not an effective form of exercise…